sloganking/quick-assistant/README.md

 https://github.com/sloganking/quick-assistant/assets/16965931/a0c7469a-2c64-46e5-9ee9-dd9f9d56ea95

-## Plans
+## Features

-- Give the AI functions for controling the desktop.
-Such as volume, brightness, and locking the screen.
-Allowing it to be more helpful.
-See issue [#16](https://github.com/sloganking/quick-assistant/issues/16)
+- The assistant has functions for controling the desktop.
+Such as adjusting volume, brightness, media control, and applicatin launching.